 3) Third, we have an immune reaction to the chemical bound to the protein, which the immune system recognizes as an antigen.

-In the example below we have BPA (bisphenol A, which is found in many plastic products) binding to human tissue.
+In the illustration here, we have BPA (bisphenol A, which is found in many plastic products) binding to human tissue.
 For instance, BPA has been shown to have an affinity for binding to human albumin.
 Once it is bound to the tissue, that tissue now appears as a foreign antigen to the immune system, which tags it with antibodies for destruction and removal.
 Thus begins or triggers the autoimmune process in some individuals.
 For a more detailed version of this chemical model please refer to my paper published in the scientific journal Autoimmune Disease.

 The risks and dangers of chelation therapy when you have autoimmunity or compromised brain function

 When a person with chemical sensitivities or a chronic health issue comes into a practitioner’s office, many run tests for heavy metals and environmental chemicals, which always come back positive.
 Virtually everyone tests for high levels of chemicals, especially with a challenge test.
 The person is then chelated using DMSA, DMPS, or EDTA.
 Any adverse reactions are dismissed as a detox reaction.
 But the truth is chelation can be devastating to those with autoimmunity, neurodegeneration (the brain is degenerating too fast), or an immune reactivity to chemicals.